bolitt/Bandits/README.md

 Bandits
 =======
+This is a forked code lib with a few improvement:

+  1. Improved the constant of UCB.
+  2. Implement Epsilon Greedy algorithm.

+_Tian Lin <bolitt@gmail.com> -- Modified: 2016-10-31_

+Original author:
 _Mark Reid <mark.reid@gmail.com> -- Created: 2010-04-05_

 This is a JavaScript/jQuery/Flot hack to demonstrate a few key algorithms in the